Universities in Canada

 Top 10 Universities of Canada

-Following is a list of 10 top universities in Canada ranked during 2023.
+Following is a list of the 10 top universities in Canada ranked during 2023.
 Click on a university to find its detailed information.

 - #1 McGill University, Montreal